JaMarcus Shephard

 JaMarcus Shephard (born May 30, 1983) is an American college football coach.
-He is the assistant head coach, co-offensive coordinator, and wide receivers coach for the University of Alabama, positions he has held since 2024.
+He has been the head coach for Oregon State University since November 2025.

 Playing career

 Shephard played wide receiver at DePauw University from 2001 to 2004.
 He finished his career third all-time in school history for career all-purpose yards and first in career kickoff yardage, a record that still stood as of 2019.

 Coaching career

 Shephard did not initially pursue a career coaching college football, choosing to work at the NCAA's Education Services Division in order to maintain a steady flow of income.
 He did coach high school football at his alma mater Northrop High School as a wide receivers coach in 2005, before joining the football staff at Broad Ripple High School in Indianapolis as the team's wide receivers and defensive backs coach.
 He also did a stint at his other alma mater DePauw as a volunteer assistant on the university's track and field team.